datalass1/100-days-of-code/README.md

 ### Day 21: 30th April
 Link to GEE script: https://code.earthengine.google.com/8647c08ceae6f8a300f47a2bcda862fc

-**Today's Progress:** Created a sentinel javaScript for image classification using the CART algorithm, started looking at an accuracy test using confusion matrix.
+**Today's Progress:** Created a GEE javaScript for image classification using the CART algorithm, started looking at an accuracy test using confusion matrix.

-**Thoughts:** Great fun using Google Earth Engine for image classification workflow training.
+**Thoughts:** Great fun using GEE for image classification workflow training.
 Spoke with Tom today in pursuit of my interest in Object Based Image Analysis and he suggests image segementation that I can pick up from the skimage library.
-I looked at this technique in the video I watched in days 1-6 but I didn't apply segmentation.
+I previously looked at this technique in the video I watched in days 1-6 but I didn't apply segmentation, now I have a good reason!

 GEE top tip: the help button in top right provides a list of keyboard shortcuts.